 |Varo Money||Bank Account||N/A||None|

-Note: The APYs (Annual Percentage Yields) shown are as of April 30, 2021.
+Note: Annual percentage yields (APYs) shown are as of May 10, 2022.
 Bankrate’s editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated.
 The rates for some products may vary by region.

 Direct deposit is a service in which checks are automatically deposited into consumers’ bank accounts.
 Enrolling in direct deposit typically requires the account holder to complete a form, either online, at a branch or at their employer (for payroll deposits).